-- 7.5 Projects shall not be located in proximity to environmental hazards. - 7.6 Sites that are divided by a heavily traveled major traffic artery shall be avoided and may not be financed. - 7.7 All projects must specify method of irrigation (automated or manual) provided for the project for proper maintenance of planted material (e.g., trees, shrubs, sod, seeded areas, etc.). - 7.8 If irrigation is utilized, install an efficient irrigation system.
-System shall include but not limited to irrigation zones to respond to weather conditions, timer, and controls to minimize evaporation, soil moisture sensors. - 7.9 Non-freeze wall hydrants or hose bibs shall be provided minimally 200° apart along the perimeter of a multi-family building and at the front and rear of a each 1- 4 unit scattered site development.
+- 7.6 Sites that are divided by a heavily traveled major traffic artery shall be avoided and may not be financed. - 7.7 All projects must specify method of irrigation (automated or manual) provided for the project for proper maintenance of planted material (e.g., trees, shrubs, sod, seeded areas, etc.). - 7.8 If irrigation is utilized, install an efficient irrigation system.
+System shall include but not limited to irrigation zones to respond to weather conditions, timer, and controls to minimize evaporation, soil moisture sensors. - 7.9 Non-treeze wall hydrants or hose bibs shall be provided minimally 200° apart along the perimeter of a multi-family building and at the front and rear of a each 1-4 unit scattered site development.